-Though they are often considered as two separate entities, the link between customer and employee satisfaction is undeniable.
+Though they are often considered as two separate entities, the link between customer experience (CX) and employee experience (EX) is undeniable.
 Companies aim to increase customer satisfaction to combat declining customer loyalty but staff shortages and high fluctuation rates also mean companies are more interested in employee satisfaction than ever before.
-In most cases, customer experience (CX) and employee experience (EX) are strongly linked.
+Some analysts even predict that CX and EX will merge into a “total experience”.
+However, the connection between the two spheres, which seems so obvious, is not so easy to prove.

-But this typical service in restaurants applies to every other industry.
+But this typical service in restaurants applies to every other industry, and even to the B2B world.
 A Gallup study proves this quite clearly.
 In conclusion: ultra-successful companies have both high employee and customer satisfaction.

 And these companies boast impressive metrics compared to their competitors: